-The Human Resources Department, or designee, is responsible for maintenance of all personnel related records and will maintain a secure file of all employee personnel records at the BSC at 7475 N. Palm Avenue, Suite 105 in Fresno.
+The Human Resources Department, or designee, is responsible for maintenance of all personnel related records and will maintain a secure file of all employee personnel records at the FAWIC Administrative Office at 2125 Kern Street, Suite 208 in Fresno.
 These records contain private and confidential documents pertaining to the employment and background of all the employees.
 These records may be viewed by only those authorized by the Human Resources Department or the Executive Director.

-FAWIC will keep at the main office, at 2125 Kern Street, Suite 208, all payroll records showing hours worked daily and wages paid to employees.
+FAWIC will also keep at the Administrative Office all payroll records showing hours worked daily and wages paid to employees.
 These records will be kept for at least three (3) years.
 Employees may also keep a personal record of hours worked.
 If an employee's record differs from the information FAWIC provides on the paycheck, contact the Human Resources Department or Fiscal immediately.
 Employees may review the contents of their own personnel record as allowed by law.